crmaxx/Bella/README.md

 `Bella` a.k.a. the `server` is an SSL/TLS encrypted reverse shell that can be dropped on any system running macOS >= 10.6. `Bella` offers the following features:

-1. `Pseudo-TTY that emulates an SSH instance` [CTRL-C support for most functions, streaming output, full support for inline bash scripting, tab completion, command history, etc].
+1. `Pseudo-TTY that emulates an SSH instance` [CTRL-C support for most functions, streaming output, full support for inline bash scripting, tab completion, command history, blocking command handling, etc].

 2. `Auto installer!` Just execute the binary, and Bella takes care of the rest - a persistent reverse shell in a hidden location on the hard drive, undetectable by anti-viruses.